Aliases: South Boulder Creek Trail, Centennial Trail

 Lodging: Hotels in Boulder

-Handicapped Access: ADA accessible trail, it has a crusher fine surface and is ranked easy to moderate
+Handicapped Access: ADA accessible trail, it has a crusher fine surface and is ranked easy to moderate; paved trail parallels this trail for a short distance.

 » Visit the website for Bobolink Trailhead